PintoDrop/socialapi/README.md

 ## Usage

 The user will be able to comment their thoughts and then use reactions to reply to other users thoughts.
+The user will also be able to delete their thoughts and reactions allowing them to interact with the application.

 ## Installation